localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 2022-12-20T19:43:44.544  INFO  Instance i-1d6327abf04e31be6 port mappings (container -> host): {'8080/tcp': 51747, '22/tcp': 55705}
 ```

-## Attaching EBS Block Devices to EC2 Instances
+### EBS Block Devices

 A common use case is to attach an EBS block device to an EC2 instance, which can then be used to create a custom filesystem for additional storage.
 This section illustrates how this functionality can be achieved with EC2 Docker instances in LocalStack.

 {{< alert title="Note" >}}
 This feature is disabled by default, please configure `EC2_MOUNT_BLOCK_DEVICES=1` in your LocalStack environment to enable it.